About Nicola

 Bio

-I arrived in the Luton and Dunstable Hospital maternity ward in 1961.
-My father was working as a solicitor in London at the time, but this was a temporary position, with my parents soon relocating to Huddersfield.
-After an uneventful time at primary school, I was sent to a boarding school at age eleven, in accordance with family tradition.
+I arrived at Luton and Dunstable Hospital maternity ward in 1961.
+My father was working as a solicitor in London, but this was a temporary position, with my parents soon relocating to Huddersfield.
+An unremarkable time at primary school ended when, at age eleven, they sent me to a boarding school, as per family tradition.

-I fell into the law by inadvertence, as a Law degree from Manchester University led to the College of Law in Guildford, which led to a training contract in Manchester City centre, which led to my first qualified position, working for my father at Owen & Briggs, solicitors, in Huddersfield.
-I heard that I had passed the solicitors’ exams on the day I got married, in 1985.
-During the eleven years I worked there, I had my daughter and son, got married and divorced, and moved house three times.
+I fell into the law through inadvertence.
+A degree from Manchester University led to the College of Law in Guildford, then a training contract in Manchester city centre.
+This path culminated in my first qualified position, working for my father at Owen & Briggs, solicitors, in town.
+In the eleven years I worked there, I had my daughter and son, got married and divorced, and moved house three times.

-My second husband was always clear he wanted a stay-at-home mother to his only child, my daughter and third child, so I gave up my career for a short while, until I divorced again.
-If life had been hectic before, it was even more so now, as I became a single self-supporting working mother of three.
-My previous experience of residential and commercial conveyancing with Owen & Briggs won me my next role in Dewsbury, where I worked within three different firms in the town over the next sixteen years.
+My next husband made it clear he wanted a stay-at-home mother to his only child, my second daughter.
+I gave up my career for a while until I divorced again.
+Life, already hectic, grew even busier as I became a single, self-supporting, working mother of three.
+My previous experience of residential and commercial conveyancing at Owen & Briggs helped me land my next job in Dewsbury, where I worked within three different firms in the town over the next sixteen years.

 Bio

-I arrived in the Luton and Dunstable Hospital maternity ward in 1961.
-My father was working as a solicitor in London at the time, but this was a temporary position, with my parents soon relocating to Huddersfield.
-After an uneventful time at primary school, I was sent to a boarding school at age eleven, in accordance with family tradition.
+I arrived at Luton and Dunstable Hospital maternity ward in 1961.
+My father was working as a solicitor in London, but this was a temporary position, with my parents soon relocating to Huddersfield.
+An unremarkable time at primary school ended when, at age eleven, they sent me to a boarding school, as per family tradition.

-I fell into the law by inadvertence, as a Law degree from Manchester University led to the College of Law in Guildford, which led to a training contract in Manchester City centre, which led to my first qualified position, working for my father at Owen & Briggs, solicitors, in Huddersfield.
-I heard that I had passed the solicitors’ exams on the day I got married, in 1985.
-During the eleven years I worked there, I had my daughter and son, got married and divorced, and moved house three times.
+I fell into the law through inadvertence.
+A degree from Manchester University led to the College of Law in Guildford, then a training contract in Manchester city centre.
+This path culminated in my first qualified position, working for my father at Owen & Briggs, solicitors, in town.
+In the eleven years I worked there, I had my daughter and son, got married and divorced, and moved house three times.

-My second husband was always clear he wanted a stay-at-home mother to his only child, my daughter and third child, so I gave up my career for a short while, until I divorced again.
-If life had been hectic before, it was even more so now, as I became a single self-supporting working mother of three.
-My previous experience of residential and commercial conveyancing with Owen & Briggs won me my next role in Dewsbury, where I worked within three different firms in the town over the next sixteen years.
+My next husband made it clear he wanted a stay-at-home mother to his only child, my second daughter.
+I gave up my career for a while until I divorced again.
+Life, already hectic, grew even busier as I became a single, self-supporting, working mother of three.
+My previous experience of residential and commercial conveyancing at Owen & Briggs helped me land my next job in Dewsbury, where I worked within three different firms in the town over the next sixteen years.

-Working as a high street solicitor is never dull.
-The pleasure in the work is gained from the interactions with clients.
-I always loved my little old grannies and grandpas, but seeing them at the end of their days, in their care homes, isolated, hearing their stories, made me love living, want to get it all in before it is my turn.
+Being a high street solicitor is never dull.
+I enjoyed my interactions with clients.
+The stories from my little old grannies and grandpas, in their care homes, at the end of their days, resigned to their inability to create fresh memories, made me love living and want to get it all in before it is my turn.

-I jumped across the Pennines after the last of my brood left home, to live with my long-term partner.
-I know the Woodhead Pass well, especially the bridge at Millhouse Green, on the occasion of my writing off my car, a big red bus, and a white van.
+When the last of my brood left home, I jumped across the Pennines to live with my long-term partner.
+I know the Woodhead Pass well, particularly the bridge at Millhouse Green, after I came face to face with its stonework on the occasion of my writing off my car, a big red bus, and a white van.
 I am lucky to be here.
-Shortly thereafter I moved lock, stock, and barrel, and found new employment in Wilmslow.
+Shortly thereafter, I moved lock, stock, and barrel, and found alternative employment in Wilmslow.

-Moving from job to job never gave me the opportunity to be anything other than an assistant solicitor, but not everyone wants to be boss.
-There are those who say I never met my full potential, but being tied to a desk for the hours that requires, week and weekend, has never been something I wanted for myself.
+Moving from job to job never gave me the opportunity to be anything other than an assistant solicitor, but not everyone aims to be the boss.
+There are those who say I never met my full potential, but being tied to a desk for the hours it requires, week and weekend, has never been something I wanted for myself.
 And when the burning urge to write a memoir took over, the chains to the office were not that tight.

 My itinerary to where I am now has not been plain sailing.
 I could not have written what I now write, and will write, any sooner.